sugi-juku/get-tension/README.md

 ### Windows

 Install Python3.8.X for Windows from https://www.python.org/downloads/ .
+If your PC is x86-64, download  ```Windows x86-64 executable installer``` .

 Python module PyAudio says "Microsoft Visual C++ 14.0 is required.", then install Microsoft C++ Build Tools from https://visualstudio.microsoft.com/ .
 When you install, put a check ```C++ Build Tools``` and in detail put a check ```MSVC v140``` .

 Then install python modules.
 Double click ```install_python_modules_win.bat``` .

 NOTE: Normal PyAudio can\'t install, then install PyAudio for win from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio .
-If you use Python 3.8 on win_amd64, select PyAudio‑0.2.11‑cp38‑cp38‑win_amd64.whl .
+If you use Python 3.8 on x86-64, select PyAudio‑0.2.11‑cp38‑cp38‑win_amd64.whl .
 This includes this file, you don\'t have to download it.

 ### Ubuntu